 1. Open sensor package.
 Pull corner of paper covering to open sensor package.

-2a.Hold sensor by plastic

-pedestal.
-Remove sensor with attached pedestal by holding pedestal only.
-Place sensor/ pedestal on a clean, flat surface (such as a table).
+2a.
+Hold sensor by plastic pedestal.
+Remove sensor with attached pedestal from packaging by holding pedestal only.
+Place sensor/pedestal on a clean, flat surface (such as a table).

 2b.
 Tuck adhesive tab.
 Make sure that sensor's adhesive tab is tucked under sensor connector and snaps.

 3. Load sensor into serter.
-Grip serter exactly as shown with thumb on serter thumb print.
-Do not hold green buttons.
+Grip serter exactly as shown with thumb on thumb print on serter.
+Do not hold the side buttons.
 Push serter down onto pedestal until base of serter sits flat on table.